ybekele/Simple-Restaurant-Project/README.md

 README.md

-Creating a mock Ethiopian Restaurant to practice using HTML, CSS & Bootstrap.
+Creating a mock restaurant to practice using HTML, CSS & Bootstrap.